Scott Dixon: 2021–present

 At the second round of the 2024 season, the Grand Prix of Long Beach, Dixon employed a fuel-saving strategy for more than half the race following a yellow flag caution period to win the event for the second time.
 After two more top six finishes in the following three races with sub-par performances in qualifying, he won the Chevrolet Detroit Grand Prix through another fuel-saving strategy and holding off Marcus Ericsson to take the championship lead from teammate Palou.
 Although he lost the realistic prospect of winning his seventh drivers' title after an accident at the Grand Prix of Portland, his second-place finish in the second race of the Hy-Vee Milwaukee Mile 250s moved him past Mario Andretti for the record of most career IndyCar podiums with his 142nd.
 Dixon was sixth in the points standings with 456.

-He commenced the 2025 season by finishing second at the season-opening Firestone Grand Prix of St. Petersburg after a faulty radio forced him to remain on the track for one lap longer than CGR wanted.
+Dixon commenced the 2025 season by finishing second at the season-opening Firestone Grand Prix of St. Petersburg after a faulty radio forced him to remain on the track for one lap longer than CGR wanted.
 Dixon achieved five more top ten finishes over the course of the next eight races.
 At the Honda Indy 200 at Mid-Ohio, he achieved his first victory of the season after his teammate Palou ran wide onto the grass with six laps remaining.
 The rest of the season yielded five more top-ten finishes in the final seven races, which included a second-place finish in the second race of the Sukup IndyCar Race Weekend.
 Dixon was third in the drivers' standings with 452 points.

+He thought of leaving CGR during a visit to New Zealand in October 2025 and began talks with Ganassi in June 2026.
+On July 2, 2026, CGR confirmed that Dixon would be leaving the team at the end of that season.
+Four days later, it was announced that Dixon would be joining Arrow McLaren beginning with the 2027 season, alongside 2026 Indianapolis 500 winner Felix Rosenqvist (who previously drove for the team) and the incumbent Pato O'Ward.
+He ended the 2026 season 12th overall with 331 points and no wins, ending his streak of 21 consecutive seasons with a race victory for his first winless season since 2004.
+It was further announced by Arrow McLaren that he will drive the No. 6 Chevrolet in 2027.